axle217/retail-DE-demo/README.md

 ./setup.sh
 ```

 The script setup .env which contains secrets, build Docker environment, and setup the schemas.
-It is recomended to change username and password in 'setup.sh' and secure it if want to develop into production.
+It is recomended to change username and password in `setup.sh` and secure it if want to develop into production.

 ### 2. Connect to database in Airflow

-There are two database created in the setup earlier, 'retail_oltp' and 'retail_dw'.
+There are two database created in the setup earlier, `retail_oltp` and `retail_dw`.

 To connect:
 Go to Admin -> Connections -> Add Connection